hxxmin/hxxmin.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I'm **Hae Min Cho**, who received the Ph.D. and B.S. degrees in Electrical and Electronic Engineering from Yonsei University, Seoul, Korea, in 2023 and 2015.
-I am currently working in the _field of robotics_ as a senior researcher at HD Hyundai Robotics.
-My research interests include _robotics, SLAM, and computer vision_.
+I'm **Hae Min Cho**, currently serving as an _Assistant Professor_ at _Gachon University_.
+I received my B.S.
+(2015) and Ph.D.
+(2023) degrees in Electrical and Electronic Engineering from Yonsei University, Seoul, Korea.
+Prior to joining Gachon University, I worked as a senior researcher at HD Hyundai Robotics.
+My research interests include _robotics, SLAM, and Unmanned Vehicles_.

 I aspire to integrate robots seamlessly into our daily lives, enhancing the way we live and interact with technology.